-Concurrently with this offering of debentures, we are offering 4,050,000 shares of our class A common stock in a separate registered offering.
+Concurrently with this offering of debentures, we are offering 4,250,000 shares of our class A common stock in a separate registered offering.
 2,450,000 of those shares are being underwritten by the underwriters of this offering and are being offered to the public for our account.
-1,600,000 of those shares are being borrowed by an affiliate of Credit Suisse Securities (USA) LLC, a managing underwriter in this offering, under a share lending agreement we have entered into with such affiliate and Credit Suisse Securities (USA) LLC.
+1,800,000 of those shares are being borrowed by an affiliate of Credit Suisse Securities (USA) LLC, a managing underwriter in this offering, under a share lending agreement we have entered into with such affiliate and Credit Suisse Securities (USA) LLC.
 While we will receive proceeds from the sale of 2,450,000 shares of class A common stock in the underwritten equity portion of that concurrent class A common stock offering, we will not receive any proceeds from the offering of the borrowed shares of class A common stock pursuant to the share lending agreement.
 Rather, we will receive only a nominal lending fee from that affiliate for the use of such shares.
 Such loaned shares must be returned to us by August 1, 2027, or earlier in certain circumstances.
 See "Description of Share Lending Agreement."

 The increase in the number of outstanding shares of our class A common stock could have a negative effect on the market price of our class A common stock.
-In addition, because such affiliate of Credit Suisse Securities (USA) LLC has agreed to use such sales to facilitate the establishment by the debenture investors and potentially investors in certain other of our securities, of hedged positions through short sales or privately negotiated derivatives transactions, in those securites, the market price of our class A common stock could be further negatively affected by these or other short sales of our class A common stock.
+In addition, because such affiliate of Credit Suisse Securities (USA) LLC has agreed to use such sales to facilitate the establishment by the debenture investors and investors in our presently outstanding 1.25% debentures due 2027 and, with our consent, other securities that we may issue in the future, of hedged positions through short sales or privately negotiated derivatives transactions, in those securites, the market price of our class A common stock could be further negatively affected by these or other short sales of our class A common stock.